 The goldfish of today are descendants of a species of wild carp known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio), which was described by Bloch in 1782.
 These wild carp originated in Asia; Central Asia (Siberia).
 They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches feeding on plants, detritus, small crustaceans, and insects.

 The Ranchu Goldfish is one of the older varieties of fancy goldfish.
-They originated in China and then in the later part of the 1800's were further developed in Japan.
-They are also known as the Buffalo-head Goldfish, especially in the Orient.
+They originated in China, and in the later 1800s were further developed in Japan.
+They are also known as the Buffalo-head Goldfish, especially in Asia.
 Other common names of some of the Ranchu Fancy Goldfish varieties are Red and White Ranchu Goldfish, Gold and White Ranchu Goldfish, and Calico Ranchu Goldfish.

-The Ranchu and all other dorsal less fish resulted from developments of this egg shaped fish.
+The Ranchu and all other dorsal-less fish resulted from developments of this egg-shaped fish.
 The Eggfish itself is not popular in the United States.
-Although it can be found in the orient, it is very rare in the US and would be expensive.
-Today there are more than 125 captive bred fancy varieties.
+Although it can be found in Asia, it is very rare in the US and would be expensive.
+Today, domesticated goldfish are distributed world-wide, and the Ranchu is one of more than 125 captive-bred fancy goldfish varieties.

 Scientific Name: Carassius auratus auratus

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this captive-bred variety.

 The Ranchu Goldfish is an egg-shaped variety of goldfish.
 The body is short and stubby with short fins.
-They lack a dorsal fin and will develop a fleshy 'raspberry' growth on the head.
+The Ranchu lacks a dorsal fin and will develop a fleshy 'raspberry' growth on the head.
 The back is broad with a highly curved contour shape.
-The caudal (tail) fin splays out to the sides, often being almost horizontal and may have three or four lobes.
+The caudal (tail) fin splays out to the sides, often being almost horizontal, and may have three or four lobes.

-One of their most distinctive feature is the head, which except for its eyes, mouth and nostrils, can become completely covered with fleshy growth.
+One of their most distinctive features is the head, which except for its eyes, mouth, and nostrils, can become completely covered with fleshy growth.
 The amount of head growth differs for each fish.
-For some the broad head, except for its eyes, mouth and nostrils, can become completely covered with fleshy growth (sometimes impeding their vision) while others may develop much less growth.
+Some can have so much growth that their vision is impeded while others may develop much less growth.